 Eastern State Penitentiary Historic Site, Inc. is a charitable nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code.
 All proceeds from Terror Behind the Walls help us operate and preserve this National Historic Landmark.
 Terror Behind the Walls is the single largest source of revenue for the historic site.
 Thank you for your support!

 If you buy your ticket in advance online, you shouldn’t have to wait in line for more than 30 minutes!
 All tickets are sold in half hour entry windows.
-You will enter the penitentiary complex within the half-hour entry window printed on your ticket, have your photo taken, and then enter “Yard Out.”
-You can expect to spend about 30 minutes in Yard Out before entering the first of six haunted attractions.
+You will enter the penitentiary complex within the half-hour entry window printed on your ticket, and then you can expect to wait about 30 minutes before entering the first of six haunted attractions.